vonWolfehaus/motorhaus/README.md

+# NOTE: This is no longer maintained

-This is a framework for prototyping games that I'm building for kicks.
+This is a framework for prototyping games that I made for kicks.

 I recommend going with [Unity3D](http://unity3d.com/) for a full engine.